 - The underlying illness progressing beyond what one antiemetic can control;

-- Poor absorption due to gastrointestinal upset like gastroparesis;
+- Poor absorption due to gastrointestinal upset or continued vomiting;

 - Nausea caused by multiple triggers requiring combination therapy;